jmelvnsn/remote-daw/README.md

 - Browser security restrictions require HTTPS for accessing audio devices in production environments
 - Latency is dependent on network conditions and cannot match physical in-person collaboration
 - Audio quality may be affected by bandwidth limitations
-- Some browser-specific implementations may vary
 - Browser autoplay policies may require user interaction before audio can play

-## Future Enhancements

-Planned features for future versions:

-- Recording capabilities
-- More detailed audio visualization
-- Separate volume controls for each connected peer
-- Text chat functionality
-- Session persistence
-- MIDI data transmission
-- Multi-track mixing capabilities
-- Direct integration with popular DAWs

-## Troubleshooting Commands

-You can run these commands in the browser console for advanced troubleshooting:

-- `audioManager.forceEnableAudio()` - Forces audio playback to be enabled
-- `audioManager.fixRemoteAudioIssues()` - Rebuilds audio processing pipelines for all peers
-- `latencyMonitor.forcePingAll()` - Forces new latency measurements
-- `latencyMonitor.debugLatencyMonitor()` - Shows detailed latency statistics
-- `UIController.debugUI()` - Logs detailed information about UI elements

 ## License